eclipse/epsilon-website/mkdocs/docs/doc/articles/reflective-emf-tutorial/index.md

 ## Create a model that conforms to library.ecore

 Now we're ready to create models that conform to our new Ecore metamodel!
-To create a model, go to `File->New->Other...` and select `EMF Model` as shown below:
+To create a model, go to `File` --> `New` --> `Other...` and select `EMF Model` as shown below:

 ![](create-emf-model.jpg)